Sts0mrg0/pomotodoro/README.md

 and a Todos table that stores each Todo's title, description, user id, and Pomodoro count.

-I decided to implement the countdown timer purely in JavaScript in order to demonstrate how Rails and JavaScript can smoothly interact with one another.
+I decided to implement the countdown timer purely in JavaScript in order to demonstrate how Rails and JavaScript can work together to create dynamic web pages.

-The most technically difficult thing about this project was getting the Pomodoro incrementer to synchronize with the countdown clock.
+The most technically difficult thing about this project was getting the Pomodoro incrementer to synchronize with the countdown timer.
 I decided to increment the Pomodoro counter once the clock expired in order to have a true reflection of how many Pomodoros a user has completed.
-When the timer expires, an AJAX request is made to have the Pomodoro count increase by one.
+When the timer expires the user is alerted via a popup, then an AJAX request is made to have the Pomodoro count increase by one.

 ###Features
 * Sign up/in